siriusctrl/UniPublic/CS/week10.md

   - The microarchitecture is new for each new processor
   - But invisible to software

 ### Micro-operations

 - Each instructions are divided into micro-operations
-  - It does something very simple
-    - e.g. present two register to arithmetic logic unit
+  - It does something very simple, e.g. present two register to arithmetic logic unit
 - Microcode is stored in ROM on the CPU
 - For machine language
   - Difference instructions take different amounts of time
     - Hard to pipeline
   - Different instructions have different lengths
-    - Can't fetch next before decode of this one
+    - Can't fetch next before starting to decode of this one
 - For micro-operations
   - It is designed to be simple enough to fit into a cpu clock cycle

 ### Speculative execution